Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s DTES Heart of the City Festival

 Friday, November 7th, 2025

-• Maraschino Tonight with Reveal Yourself (8:00 pm, Russian Hall) – Cherry Maraschino hosts a cheeky variety show blending music, puppetry and satire, joined by avant-pop duo Reveal Yourself.
+• Maraschino Tonight with Reveal Yourself (8:00 pm, Russian Hall) – Cherry Maraschino hosted a cheeky variety show that blended music, puppetry and satire, joined by avant-pop duo Reveal Yourself.
 Sliding-scale admission ($0-$30).

 Friday, November 7th, and Saturday, November 8th 2025

-• Mayor of Oz (1:00 pm, Carnegie Community Centre Theatre) – This event is back by popular demand!
-It is grassroots play that reimagines The Wizard of Oz through Downtown Eastside realities-housing instability, climate crisis, the toxic drug crisis and gentrification-while celebrating resilience and solidarity.
+• Mayor of Oz (1:00 pm, Carnegie Community Centre Theatre) – This event was back by popular demand.
+It was grassroots play that reimagined The Wizard of Oz through Downtown Eastside realities – housing instability, climate crisis, the toxic drug crisis and gentrification – while celebrating resilience and solidarity.
 Free admission.

 Click Heart of the City Festival for the event’s official website.